Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 Many induction bending machines also choose this type of bending because of its sufficient energy.
 The heating process is the most time-consuming element of the process, after the heating process is completed, bending does not require much time at all.

-Advantages of hot section bending process
+Advantages of the hot section bending process

-Hot section bending process has the incomparable adaptability of cold bending.
+The hot section bending process has the incomparable adaptability of cold bending.

 For example, the straight line distance between two adjacent elbows on a pipe can be kept small, and even continuous bending can be carried out without leaving straight pipe sections;